Scott Morrison (basketball coach)

-Scott Morrison (born 1978) is a Canadian basketball coach who is currently the head coach of the Salt Lake City Stars of the NBA G League.
+Scott Morrison (born 1978) is a Canadian basketball coach who is currently an assistant coach for the Utah Jazz of the National Basketball Association (NBA).

 Early life

 Morrison was born and raised in Morell, Prince Edward Island, and attended Morell Regional High School.
 Growing up, his father George was the head coach of the UPEI Panthers men's basketball program.

 College career

-From 1995 to 2000, Morrison attended the University of Prince Edward Island and played for the Panthers in the Canadian Inter-University Sport (CIS).
+From 1995 to 2000, Morrison attended the University of Prince Edward Island and played for the Panthers in the Canadian Inter-university Sport (CIS).
 He graduated as the school's all-time leader in assists and 3-point field goals made and fifth on the all-time leading scorer list.
-He also finished as the Atlantic University Sport's all-time leader for career 3-pointers made (220 in 99 games), still holding the record as of the 2019–20 season.
+He also finished as the Atlantic University Sport's all-time leader for career three-pointers made (220 in 99 games), still holding the record as of the 2019–20 season.

 Coaching career

 College coaching in Canada (2001–2013)

 In 2001, after his first year of graduate studies at Dalhousie University, Morrison was appointed an assistant coach of Dalhousie's women's basketball team under head coach Carolyn Savoy.
 In 2002, as a 24-year-old, he was elevated to head coach of the team.

 In 2003, Morrison was appointed head coach of Lakehead University's men's basketball team.
 During his 10 years at Lakehead, he led the Wolves to four straight CIS Final 8 appearances (2010–2013).
 He led the team to its first Ontario University Athletics (OUA) Championship in 2011 and to the CIS championship in 2013.
 Under his leadership, Lakehead went from the worst team in the nation in 2006 to a perennial top five program from 2008 to 2013.
 Notably, Morrison was named OUA Conference Coach of the Year in 2010.

 For the 2013–14 season, Morrison's assistant coach Matt Erdman served as the Wolves' interim coach while Morrison took a one-year sabbatical.